hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/google_oauth2_rest.md

 <h2 class='everybody'> Step 3: Define Environment variables for REST Server instance configuration </h2>

-1. Create a file called `envvars.txt` in your $HOME directory and paste in the following configuration settings - note that you will need to **replace the client ID and clientSecret** with your **own** Google API + client information below  (as shown in the Appendix)
+1. Create a file called `envvars.txt` in your $HOME directory and paste in the following configuration settings - note that you will need to **replace the client ID and clientSecret** shown below, with your **own** Google API + client information below  (as shown in the Appendix)

 ```
 COMPOSER_CARD=restadmin@trade-network